 Website Audits can generate as much revenue as your best salesperson

 How can a website audit generate as much revenue as your best salesperson?
 That’s not just something written to catch your eye.
 It’s true and I can prove it.
-Give me 10 minutes of your time reading this article and I’ll by the time you’re done.
+Give me 10 minutes of your time reading this article and by the time you’re done.
 If you don’t agree.
 You’ll at least agree to disagree.

 Checking on the health and viability of your website is not just suggested but necessary for businesses.
 The days of saying websites are only for businesses that sell services online have come and gone.
 If you take nothing else from the pandemic as a business owner.
 It should be still being able to reach people even when they can’t walk through your front door.

-Much like a great salesperson that can cold call and sell water to a fish.
+Much like a great salesperson that can cold call and sells water to a fish.
 A website can generate leads by helping people looking for exactly what you’re selling to find you.
 A healthy website can lead to a healthy sales cycle and results.
 This is why website audits are important.
 It’s a check-up to make sure it’s putting you in the best light.

 Not sold and need more information to help prove my point?
 It’s okay I like a challenge.
 The more examples you get the more it will start to make sense Let’s list out ways that not performing a website audit on your existing site could be costing you money.
 Take it a step further… Let’s list out ways that a website audit can help your business.
-You can also learn more about the benefits of a website audit by downloading our free eBook.

 You’ve dropped a lot of money on your website.
 Now what?

 Let’s break down a few scenarios and let’s see if you fall into any of them.
 If you do you could be costing yourself money by not taking action.